-The 1st dose of the vaccination against varicella (V) is generally administered at the age of 11 to 14 months, either at the same time as the 1st MMR vaccination or, at the earliest, 4 weeks after it.
+The 1st dose of the vaccination against varicella (V) is generally administered at age 11 to 14 months, either at the same time as the 1st MMR vaccination or, at the earliest, 4 weeks after it.
 For the 1st vaccine dose against varicella and MMR, the simultaneous application of a single varicella vaccine dose and an MMR combination vaccine at different body sites is preferable.
 The rationale for this recommendation is a slightly increased risk of febrile seizures 5-12 days after application of the combined MMR-varicella (MMRV) vaccine compared with the simultaneous vaccination with a varicella and MMR vaccine.
-This increased risk was only observed after the ${\scriptstyle 1^{\text{st}}}$ vaccination.
-The ${\scriptstyle 2^{\text{nd}}}$ dose of varicella vaccine should be administered between ages 15 to 23 months and can be conducted with a MMRV combination vaccine; see the STIKO statement on "Combined vaccination against measles, mumps, rubella and varicella (MMRV)" in Epid.
+This increased risk was only observed after the 1st vaccination.
+The 2nd dose of varicella vaccine should be administered between ages 15 to 23 months and can be conducted with a MMRV combination vaccine; see the STIKO statement on "Combined vaccination against measles, mumps, rubella and varicella (MMRV)" in Epid.
 Bul.
 38/2011.